aggregat4/dendriform/JOURNAL.md

 * Storage IDB:
   * eventRepository (lamportclock, peerid, payload)
   * treeRepository
-    * nodes (nodeid, payload)
+    * nodes (nodeid, parentid, payload)
-    * parents (childid, parentid)
 * Storage Memory: just parentid -> child-logoot-seq

 Looking up ancestors and node details is an IDB query.

-Theoretically I could persist the logoout sequence with the node as well.
+Theoretically I could persist the logoot sequence with the node as well.
 Not sure what's the better tradeoff here.
 Keep in memory for now?

 Klepmann says that garbage collecting the log is trivial, but they assume a fixed replica set and I have a dynamic replica set (bunch of peers).